ajahne/essential-manager-meetings/templates/initial-one-on-one-meeting.md

 - Support
   - What makes 1:1s the most valuable for you?
-  - From your team? (this one is good if the 1:1 is with someone who manages people, but is typically relevant for IC’s, too)
+  - What do you need from your team? (this one is good if the 1:1 is with someone who manages people, but is typically relevant for IC’s, too)
-  - From your peers? (outside the team)
+  - What do you need from your peers? (outside the team)

 - Career and Goals:
   - What motivates you?
 What are your motivations?